-Typically, you as a designer would create artwork in imaging and design tools, such as Adobe Photoshop or Sketch, and then send it to a developer for adding it to the application.
-With the Qt Bridge export tool, you can convert your artwork into Qt Quick files.
-You can import the files into Qt Design Studio for editing, before you submit the UI to the developer for adding the functionality to the application.
+Typically, you as a designer would design a UI using imaging and design tools, such as Adobe Photoshop, Sketch, Blender, or Maya, and then send your design to a developer for implementation.
+With the Qt Bridge export tool, you can convert 2D assets into Qt Quick files.
+You can use the export functionality of 3D graphics tools to save your 3D assets in a format supported by Qt Design Studio.
+You can import the 2D and 3D assets into Qt Design Studio for editing, before you submit the UI to the developer for adding the functionality to the application.

 The following image describes the workflow using Qt Bridge for Adobe Photoshop and Qt Design Studio:

 - Export your design from a design tool.

 - Create a project in Qt Design Studio and import your design to it.